MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 <img src="./assets/archi-step-2-command.png" style="display: block; margin: auto" height="300"/>

 But we face an issue here.
-What happens if you want to buy blue jeans for 100$ but you only have 50$ and considering that we don't accept overdraft ?
+What happens if you want to buy blue jeans for 100$ but you only have 50$ and considering that we don't accept overdraft?
 We need **a way to know the current balance of your account** to implement some **business logic** to avoid unauthorized transactions.
 The computation of the current state of the account in question is called the aggregate.

-## AGGREGATE
+## Aggregate

 You need to remember that the source of truth of your application is the event store.
 Therefore when you want to make business verifications you have to do it on the event store and not on the projection which is only the read model.